rmclarklab/Tetur_eQTL/README.md

 # this is a multiple-core processing program, adjust core usage via "-n"
 mpiexec -n 10 genotype_freq.py -dir raw_count -O SNP_geno_freq
 ```
-3. A backcrossing experimental design indicates a 1:1 ratio of heterozygous:homozygous genotype at each SNP site.
+3. A backcross experimental design indicates a 1:1 ratio of heterozygous:homozygous genotype at each SNP site.
 We performed Chi-square goodness of fit test to filter bad SNP sites which doesn't fit the ratio (adjusted p < 0.01). <br>

     See ```chisq_bad.Rmd```